nestconf25/nestconf25.github.io/pages/home.md

 Scientists (basic and applied), clinicians, and healthcare professionals with an interest in neonatal sleep, neurophysiology, and AI-driven neonatal monitoring.

 **Structure of the meeting**
-The meeting will consist of keynote speakers and short submitted presentations from researchers as well as poster sessions.
+The meeting will consist of keynote speakers, invited talks and short submitted presentations from researchers as well as a poster session ([program details](https://nestconf25.github.io/program/)).

 ![Partners]({{ '/assets/theme/images/partners.png' | relative_url }})